 Or, if you’re using a SproutVideo website or landing page, publish those changes to your Video Site.

-Check out these other articles in the Video Marketing section:
+Other articles in the Video Marketing section:

-- Video Sitemaps
+- Video Sitemaps for SEO

 - Require Viewers to Submit Their Contact Information to Watch a Video